 Supplier vetting forms and integral part of Astral's procurement function as the goal is to ensure, reputable, reliable and value adding service providers are appointed to Astral's procurement database.
-In order to ensure good governance, the supplier vetting function is outsourced to an external party.
+An external party, RMG Forensics is appointed to vet service providers.